znbm/fifthtouralpha/README.md

 every instruction as a statement and a builtin.
 This is useful for emitting instructions the compiler is unable (or unwilling) to.
-It's also a great way to shoot yourself in the foot.
+It also allows one to obtain better-defined
+(i.e. implementation-defined) behavior,
+like overflowing arithmetic.
 ```
 $fence.i